finbourne/lusid-sdk-csharp/sdk/docs/FundsApi.md

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<FundsApi>();
             var scope = "scope_example";  // string | The scope of the Fund.
             var code = "code_example";  // string | The code of the Fund.
-            var effectiveAt = "effectiveAt_example";  // DateTimeOrCutLabel? | The effective datetime or cut label at which to list the TimeVariant properties for the ValuationPoints.
-Defaults to the current LUSID              system datetime if not specified. (optional) var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to list the ValuationPoints.
-Defaults to returning the latest version of each ValuationPoint if not specified. (optional) var page = "page_example";  // string? | The pagination token to use to continue listing ValuationPoints; this              value is returned from the previous call.
+Together with the scope this uniquely identifies the Fund. var effectiveAt = "effectiveAt_example";  // DateTimeOrCutLabel? | The effective datetime or cut label at which to list the TimeVariant properties for the Valuation Points.
+Defaults to the current LUSID              system datetime if not specified. (optional) var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to list the Valuation Points.
+Defaults to returning the latest version of each Valuation Point if not specified. (optional) var page = "page_example";  // string? | The pagination token to use to continue listing Valuation Points; this              value is returned from the previous call.
 If a pagination token is provided, the filter, effectiveAt              and asAt fields must not have changed since the original request. (optional) var limit = 56;  // int? | When paginating, limit the results to this number.
 Defaults to 100 if not specified. (optional) var filter = "filter_example";  // string? | Expression to filter the results by.
 For example, to filter on the NAV, specify \"NAV gt 300\".
 For more information about filtering              results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional) var propertyKeys = new List<string>?(); // List<string>? | A list of property keys from the 'DiaryEntry' domain to decorate onto each ValuationPoint.
-These must take the format {domain}/{scope}/{code}, for example 'DiaryEntry/ValuationPoint/Id'. (optional) var navTypeCode = "navTypeCode_example";  // string? | May be provided to view a specific NAV type.
-When not provided, Primary NAV will be used. (optional)
+These must take the format {domain}/{scope}/{code}, for example 'DiaryEntry/ValuationPoint/Id'. (optional) var navTypeCode = "navTypeCode_example";  // string? | When provided, runs against the specified NAV Type, otherwise the Primary NAV Type will be used. (optional)

             try
             {